vesta-power-model/vesta/README.md

 Then set up these:

+[`msr`] is required to read the RAPL for energy sampling.
+For an Intel-Linux system, you will probably need to run `sudo modprobe msr` to enable it.

 [`bpf`](https://docs.kernel.org/bpf) and [`bcc`](https://github.com/iovisor/bcc) to do `UDST` instrumentation.
 You can consult https://github.com/iovisor/bcc/blob/master/INSTALL.md if you are having trouble getting it to work.

 A version of `java` with the [`DTrace Probes`](https://docs.oracle.com/javase/8/docs/technotes/guides/vm/dtrace.html) enabled is needed to expose the `UDSTs`.
 You will likely have to re-compile from [source](https://github.com/openjdk/jdk/blob/master/doc/building.md) with the `--enable-dtrace` flag set.
 Ideally you will only need to run `bash configure --enable-dtrace`.
 You should be able to do this with any version; our experiments use `Java 19`.